bitsofcotton/euhadra/README.md

 XXX: but if the malicious process have its core which is hidden from kernel land and running all the time with some trigger, only the some race condition they occur in rare case can detect them.

+# Process separation
+Also, if we run binaries on VMs, we need to separate some execution binaries intend to break continuity on execution space meaning.
+Breaking continuity on meaning causes harder to attack the surface (but it is still able to infect in principle).

 # This is concept and only a compileable document.
 We must search preceding patents first before to compile or use.